adam-gipril/chef-scheduler/README.md

 npm run start:watch # runs the server using nodemon to watch for changes
 ```

-Nodemon is configured to run node registered with `ts-node`, so changes to TypeScript files
+Nodemon is configured to run Node registered with `ts-node`, so changes to TypeScript files
 will trigger a restart of the server.

 ### Debugging